cortictechnology/cait/README.md

 ## Installing from source

-Before you start, make sure there is at least 16GB of free space on your SD card.
+Before you start, make sure there is at least 32GB of free space on your SD card.

-> :warning: **The latest WIFI firmware (ver.
-20190114-1+rpt8) has a known issue that crashes when using a virtual AP interface**: The setup script you are about to run will downgrade this firmware to the 20190114-1+rpt4 version.
-Proceed only if you are okay with this downgrade.

 ```
 $ git clone https://github.com/cortictechnology/cait.git